armbian/ansible-collection-armbian/README.md

-# ansible-collection-armbian
+# Ansible Collection - armbian.armbian

-ansible collection for armbian related facts and utilities
+Documentation for the collection.